avnet-iotconnect/iotc-python-examples/PE100A_Basic_AWS_Demo/README.md

 For the purposes of this basic demo, the telemetry data is simple a random integer value, fittingly-dubbed "Random_Integer."
 More niche data coming from sensors and onboard measurements can be easily incorporated into the program as done with other Avnet IoT demos.

-Throughout this demo, many steps will have an AWS and an Azure option.
-You may choose to implement both, or just one of the two depending on your use-case.
+This documentation is written to guide users through the demo setup on both the AWS and Azure platforms.
+The processes are mostly the same, but parts of some steps will diverge to have an AWS and an Azure option.
+Choose the correct option for your use case, or both if you are running a demo on each platform.

 ## Step 1: Make an IoTConnect Account
 * To get started making an IoTConnect account, you can contact our team at info@iotconnect.io